-F Water, plumbing and bathroom fittings Repair category 3 Notes Leakage was apparent from the shower cubicle affecting surrounding areas.
-All necessary repairs shall require to be undertaken.
-Ongoing checks should be made to plumbing fitments and sealants.
+F Water, plumbing and bathroom fittings Repair category 1 Notes Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.
+As previously mentioned, the water supply was turned off and drained and as such it is possible that defects may become apparent once the supply is reinstated.

 Heating and hot water

 Repair category 1

-Notes No significant defects were noted.
+Notes No significant defects were apparent.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.